Apprenticeships & Functional Skills Reform: Will There Be Real Change?

 The February 2025 Reform

 The government's reform represents a complete shift in approach.
 From 11 February 2025, apprentices who start their training aged 19 or over are no longer required to pass English and Maths functional skills to complete their apprenticeship.
 Instead, the decision to include functional skills training now rests entirely with employers and apprentices.
+Prior learning will be considered when deciding whether functional skills training is necessary.
+Significant prior learning may allow for a shorter apprenticeship duration.

 However, the reform maintains mandatory functional skills requirements for 16-18 year olds, recognising that younger apprentices may still benefit from developing these foundational academic skills early in their careers.